fbpx

 • Application layer: HTTP (basic idea), working of email, secure communication: encryption and certificates (HTTPS), network applications: remote desktop, remote login, HTTP, FTP, SCP, SSH, POP/IMAP, SMTP, VoIP, NFC.

-You might be interested in Government internship programs in India
+You might be interested in Cosmetology Career in India ( Colleges, Courses, Requirements, Jobs, Salary)

 4.3 Unit 3: Data Management (DM-2) (20 Theory + 20 Practical)